-Details of nearly a million startups from all over the world are now available through publicly accessible databases, this track explores how this wealth of information can be used.
+Details of nearly a million startups from all over the world are now available through publicly accessible databases; this track explores how this wealth of information can be used.
+Professor Jean-Michel Dalle of Sorbonne University & Agoranov discusses this.

 What do you think are the most disruptive influences impacting developments in your track?